 • Immediately pour melted sugar into your round cake pan and quickly tilt your baking dish to spread the caramel over the bottom of the pan before it sets (be careful, that bottom of the pan will turn hot!).
 Set the pan aside and prepare the custard.

-• Make the Custard – In a blender add condensed milk, evaporated milk, heavy cream, vanilla, eggs, and salt.
+• Make the custard – In a blender add condensed milk, evaporated milk, heavy cream, vanilla, eggs, and salt.
 Blend for 1 minute on low speed (to avoid too much foam/bubbles).
-Strain the mixture through a fine mesh sieve lined with cheesecloth (cheesecloth is optional but helps break up the bubbles and foam.
+Strain the mixture through a fine mesh sieve lined with cheesecloth (cheesecloth is optional but helps break up foam) and pour it into the cake pan over the caramel layer.

 • Cover the cake pan with a sheet of foil, making sure the foil isn’t touching the top of the custard (you don’t want to bake your foil into your flan).